 — The extent to which such technologies may be marketed and sold to repressive governments, identified by the United States Department of State Country Reports on Human Rights Practices.

-The resolution was filed by the Sisters of St. Joseph of Brentwood.
+The resolution was filed by the Tri-State Coalition for Responsible Investment.
 Azzad co-filed.

 Booz Allen Hamilton: Stop providing training to the Saudi military while that country continues its blockade of Yemen, which is causing one of the worst humanitarian disasters in the world.